CroftsDeveloper/Quote_Diary/README.md

 # Technologies Used

-The combination of these technologies provides a robust platform for QuoteDiary, from user interface design to database management and deployment :
+The combination of the following technologies provides a robust platform for QuoteDiary, from user interface design to database management and deployment :

 ### Languages